Hubbell's phi

 Ecosystem vector; is coerced to class

-- addnames
+count- addnames

-Boolean with default
+Boolean, with default

-meaning to set the name of the \(i\)th element to the species with abundance \(i\) if unique.
-Set toFALSE
+TRUEmeaning to set the name of the \(i\)th element to the species with abundance \(i\) if unique.
+This can be confusing.
+Set toFALSEto suppress this, which is useful if the species names are long- freq

 Frequency data (eg as returned by

-)- string
+phi())- string

 Character; species name to prepend (using

-can be confusing)
+NULLcan be confusing)

 Details

-coerces its argument to a count
+Function phi() coerces its argument to a count object and

 by default returns a named vector whose \(i\)th element is the